sebastianbergmann/phpunit-documentation-english/src/fixtures.rst

    instead (and ideally also ``tearDown()``, so as to not affect subsequently executed tests).

-You can provide a blacklist of static attributes that are to be excluded from the backup and restore operations:
+You can provide a list of static attributes that are to be excluded from the backup and restore operations:

 .. code-block:: php

     class MyTest extends TestCase
     {
-        protected $backupStaticAttributesBlacklist = [
+        protected $backupStaticAttributesExcludeList = [
             'className' => ['attributeName']
         ];